moleculerjs/database/docs/README.md

 ```

 # Permissions
 You can configure the readable & writable fields in the field definitions.
-It's useful when you want to return more fields if the logged in user is an administrator but less fields for the regular users.
+This is useful if you want to return more fields when the logged in user is an administrator but less fields for the normal users.
 To check the authority, you should define the [`checkFieldAuthority`](#checkfieldauthority) method.

 ## Example field definitions